JeodC/PortMaster-Descent/README.md

 ## Thanks
 Anberports Team for the original port structure
 Cebion for help in meeting portmaster standards
-Testers from the PortMaster Discord
+Testers and Devs from the PortMaster Discord
 Parallax Software for the fantastic games
 <a href="https://www.dxx-rebirth.com/">DXX-Rebirth</a> Team for the fantastic wrapper (and screenshots)